ISSUIUC/ISS-PCB/boards/MIDAS-MK1/README.md

 # MIDAS MK1

-MIDAS MK1 is the fifth generation of SRAD ISS avionics systems and the first to serve as a full-fledged rocketry altimeter.
+MIDAS MK1 is the fifth generation of the Illinois Space Society's SRAD avionics systems and the first to serve as a full-fledged rocketry altimeter.
 Combining the functionality of TARS together with the advanced pyrotechnic circuitry seen on many commercial models into a smaller form factor, MIDAS facilitates data collection, telemetry, and execution of inflight events.
 More than just a single unit, MIDAS is intended for placement on multiple stages of a rocket and can serve as a center of more complex avionics networks such as our onboard live video system.

 Three MIDAS boards have been produced, flying over forty-four thousand feet to a new UIUC altitude record on Kairos II.
 By providing continuous telemetry that allowed for successful retrieval of both stages, MIDAS proved itself as a critical part of the team's avionics ecosystem going forward.